-Japan is New Zealand's fifth-largest tourism market.
-After
+Japan is New Zealand's fifth-largest tourism market and

-4.5 per cent in 2012.
-Japan is a large, attractive market for New Zealand to
+is a large, attractive market for New Zealand to

 pursue, both due to its current value and its future potential.

 Japanese visitors are valuable from a 'total lifetime' perspective

-with visitors on average returning to New Zealand 2.7
+with visitors, on average, returning to New Zealand 2.7 times after

 The mix of age groups travelling from Japan is changing, with an